stackql/stackql-provider-registry/README.md

 ## Distribution

-- Naive and laggy distribution through GitHub / [Statically](https://statically.io/) as per [this walkthrough](https://blog.mergify.com/how-to-serve-static-files-from-github/).
+- **Initial Naive Implementation** with laggy distribution through GitHub / [Statically](https://statically.io/) as per [this walkthrough](https://blog.mergify.com/how-to-serve-static-files-from-github/).
+- **Strategic Implementation** to follow, possibly using an authentication-enabled CDN such as [Bunny](https://bunny.net/solutions/software-distribution).
+At this time, we will not commit to a specific product or set of client requirements.
+We shall consult with community and industry before adding features over and above the naive.